Registration opens July 31, 2020

 Prerequisite: Introduction to Ghostwriting.
 These units take you through the entire process from top to bottom.
 They’ll provide the foundation you need to command $35,000+ fees.

 - Unit 2: Ghostwriting Psych 101 (18 weeks)

 This unit, the “gold” of the Ghostwriting Professional Designation Program, covers ghostwriting theory and creative analysis intricacies and effectiveness, plus how to deconstruct, fix, and restructure any manuscript for optimal author and reader satisfaction.
-Topics include:
+Topics covered in this professional ghostwriting program include: